Marvin Akahomen

-Marvin Akahomen (born 15 July 2007) is a Swiss professional footballer who plays as a centre-back for Swiss Super League club Basel.
+Marvin Akahomen (born 15 July 2007) is a Swiss professional footballer who plays as a centre-back for Swiss Challenge League club SC Kriens, on loan from Basel.

 Club career

-Akahomen started played football with local amateur club FC Affoltern, regularly advancing through the ranks, before moving to the youth sector of Grasshoppers in 2020, and then joining Basel's academy in August 2021.
+Akahomen started played football with local amateur club FC Affoltern, regularly advancing through the ranks, before moving to the youth sector of Grasshopper in 2020, and then joining Basel's academy in August 2021.
 Having come through the latter club's youth ranks, he started featuring for Basel's reserve team in the Promotion League, the third tier of the Swiss football league system.

 In April 2023, Akahomen received his first call-ups to the first team, under interim coach Heiko Vogel, following a number of injuries to squad players.
 He made his professional debut for Basel on 30 April 2023, coming on as a substitute for Riccardo Calafiori in the 89th minute of a 4–1 away league win over Winterthur: at 15 years and 285 days, he became the third youngest player to ever feature in a Swiss Super League match, behind Endoğan Adili and Sascha Studer, as well as the youngest defender to do so.

 Two weeks later, on 14 May 2023, he made his first appearance in the starting eleven, but the league game ended with a 6–1 defeat by St. Gallen.
 At the age of 15 years and 303 days, he became the second youngest starter in a match of the Swiss top-flight, behind only goalkeeper Sascha Studer on 1 April 2007.

 In the first half of the 2023–24 season, Akahomen featured for Basel's U-19 team in the UEFA Youth League.

-On 7 January 2025, Akahomen was loaned by Wil.
+On 7 January 2025, Akahomen was loaned to FC Wil.